Cash Payment: $10 or actual overcharge (proof required, up to $20 per household)

 What are my Options?

 • Do nothing.
-You will remain in the settlement class and give up released claims if the settlement is approved, but you will not receive a cash payment if you do not file a claim.
+You will remain in the settlement class and give up released claims if the settlement is approved, but you will not receive a cash payment and will not get the in-store benefit.

 • Opt out by March 2, 2026 to keep your right to sue separately.